tschoffelen/react-native-map-link/README.md

 ```

 ### 2. Update your Info.plist
 To allow your app to detect if any of the directions apps are installed, an extra step is required on iOS.
-Your app needs to provide the `LSApplicationQueriesSchemes` key inside `ios/Info.plist` to specify the URL schemes with which the app can interact.
+Your app needs to provide the `LSApplicationQueriesSchemes` key inside `ios/{my-project}/Info.plist` to specify the URL schemes with which the app can interact.

-Just put this in your `Info.plist` depending on which apps you'd like to support.
+Just add this in your `Info.plist` depending on which apps you'd like to support.
 Omitting these might mean that the library can't detect some of the maps apps installed by the user.

 ```xml
 <key>LSApplicationQueriesSchemes</key>